Skip to main content

 • Obtain your yearly dog license before April 1 to avoid late fees.

-• Late fees do not apply for dogs who turn five (5) months old after April 1.
+• Late fees do not apply for dogs who turn five (5) months old after April 1, if registered within 30 days of their 5-month birthday.

 How to Obtain a License